Chicken Health: Complete Guide to Chicken Health and Diseases

 1. Marek’s Disease Vaccine:

-• Timing: Administered to chicks within the first day of hatch or through the drinking water at 1 day old, then boosted at 3 weeks and 16 weeks old.
+• Timing: Administered to chicks within the first day of hatch.
+Alternatively, it can be given through the drinking water at 1 day old.
+It should then be boosted at 3 weeks and 16 weeks old.

 • Protection: Protects against Marek’s disease, which can cause tumors, paralysis, and mortality.